InfinityBowman/worse-preact/README.md

 - **Compliance requirements** - Can easily be used without node_modules, no supply chain risk
 - **Embedded systems** - Works in any ES6+ JavaScript environment

 Preact is excellent, but its codebase is heavily optimized and can be difficult to understand for developers unfamiliar with virtual DOM internals.
+It is also in TypeScript and has complex build steps whereas this project has none.
 This project provides the same API with code that's easy to read, audit, and learn from.
+You can easily swap this out for Preact or React later on if desired.

 ## Features